 Section membership by 1999 reached 2,820, maintaining its third largest Section status for yet another year.

-The new millennium brings yet another AWWA President from the Pacific Northwest Section.
-Bob Willis is inaugurated at the AWWA Conference in Denver, Colorado.
-Membership continues to hover at 2,800.
+The new millennium brought another AWWA President from the PNWS.
+Bob Willis was inaugurated at the 2000 AWWA Conference in Denver.